I designed a web-based product for managing insurance claims.

 - Legibility at smaller type size.

-- Similarity to Arial, referencing back to the current brand guidelines.
+- A similarity to Arial, referencing back to the current brand guidelines.

 I explored using modal windows for displaying content but concluded that they would obscure the sidebar, which provided useful data about the patient.